 D. DUTIES IN RESPONDING TO SUBPOENA.

-1. A person responding to a subpoena to produce documents shall produce them as they are kept in the usual course of business or shall organize and label them to correspond with the categories in the demand.
+1. A person responding to a subpoena to produce documents shall produce them as they are kept in the usual business course or shall organize and label them to correspond with the categories in demand.

-2. When information subject to a subpoena is withheld on a claim that it is privileged or subject to protection as trial preparation materials, the claim shall be made expressly and shall be supported by a description of the nature of the documents, communications, or things not produced that is sufficient to enable the demanding party to contest the claim.
+2. When information subject to a subpoena is withheld on a claim that it is privileged or subject to protection as trial preparation materials, the claim shall be made expressly.
+It shall be supported by a description of the nature of the documents, communications, or things not produced sufficient to enable the demanding party to contest the claim.

 Added by Laws 1985, c.
 277, § 4, eff.
 Nov.
 1, 1985.
 Amended by Laws 1993, c.
 351, § 1, eff.
 Sept.
 1, 1993; Laws 1994, c.
 343, § 10, eff.
 Sept.
 1, 1994; Laws 1996, c.
 61, § 2, eff.
 Nov.
 1, 1996; Laws 1998, c.
 374, § 2, eff.
 Nov.
 1, 1998; Laws 1999, c.
 293, § 19, eff.
 Nov.
 1, 1999.

 §12-158.1.
 Licensure of Private Process Server – Revocation – List of Servers.

 A. Service and return of process in civil cases may be by an authorized licensed private process server.
 The presiding judge of the judicial, administrative district in which the county is located, or an associate district judge or district judge of the county as may be designated by the presiding judge, shall be authorized to issue a license to make service of process in civil cases to persons deemed qualified to do so.

 B. Any person eighteen (18) years of age or older, of good moral character, and found ethically and mentally fit may obtain a license by applying, therefore with the court clerk on a verified form to be prescribed by the Administrative Office the Courts.